 Setting aside the visibility issues, our Cooper S Convertible’s interior looked sharp.
 A big part of that was its extra-cost leather interior, but Mini seems to have prioritized making its interiors pretty.
 From the finish on the dashboard to the look of the toggle switches, nothing looks cheap.

-If rear visibility with the top down is the Cooper S Convertible’s biggest problem, its standard Mini Connected infotainment system is a close second.
+If rear visibility with the top down is the Cooper S Convertible’s biggest problem, its standard Mini Connected multimedia system is a close second.
 Simply put, it’s not intuitive, which makes it too hard to use the system.

 The best example is the split-screen function, which the user is led to believe could display, for instance, a navigation map on one part of the screen and audio information on the other.
 I never could figure out how to do that, but I was able to display gas mileage, range and so on.
-Read the owner’s manual, you other systems aren’t so complicated that I have to.
+Read the owner’s manual, you say?
+I say other systems aren’t so complicated that I have to.
 Further, even when you know what to do the multimedia system always seems to require two steps to accomplish a task other systems complete in only one.
 It’s just a fiddly system.

 Mini Connected’s saving grace, though, is its buttons and knobs.
 Not only are things like tuning the radio stations and adjusting the volume done by physical controls, there are also dedicated buttons that take you directly to the navigation system, radio or media, for example.
 That part was quick to learn and easy to use.
 Mini also deserves praise for its dials, knobs and switches, which feel substantial.
 In earlier versions of the Mini — Convertible or otherwise — those controls felt flimsy.

 Elsewhere, there’s a center armrest that opens to reveal a useful storage space.
 However, I found it interfered with my ability to use the gearshift, so I had to fold it out of the way.
 Once out of the way, it looked pretty dorky in its upright/angled position.

 Cargo & Storage